 Mathematics grades have been further differentiated to nine levels as follows: A10, A9, B8, B7, C6, C5, D4, D3, E2.
-Marks are applied to this scale whilst considering the mathematics course they studied.
+Marks are applied to this scale while considering the mathematics course students studied.

-When applying grades teachers are asked to use the examples provided on the ARC website to ensure there is consistent approach to the application of grades.
+When applying grades, teachers use the examples provided on the ARC website to ensure there is a consistent approach to the application of grades.
 Teachers are also encouraged to moderate student marks with other members of the teaching facility at the school.